-home away visitors scoreboard map
+home away pennies scoreboard map

 This modern day Odysseus spends part of his exile eating cheeseburgers at the Chowder Barge in the Port of Los Angeles.
 Poseidon loosens his hold just long enough for this rag of a man to land an apartment near Santa Monica, where he will spend the next five months in Hollywood exile.
 Calypso runs an AirBnb.
 Meanwhile, Penelope keeps up the house in West Dundee with her Irish Terrier, Telemachus.